knbknb/hacker-news-summarizer/USAGE.md

 - [x] ~~Add requirements.txt~~
 - [x] ~~Add .env-example~~
-- [ ] Fetch correct title of HN Posting (can get updated by HN Moderators, even after days)
 - [x] ~~Correct code that processes chunked OpenAI-API-output (Table header is written for each chunk)~~ Better prompt and model gpt-4o does a good job
 - [x] ~~Use `textwrap` package to wrap long lines in the markdown file, do more intelligent line breaks and chunking~~ Not needed, found workaround with better table formatting
 - [x] ~~Add an explanation of installation and 1 run example to an USAGE.md or EXAMPLE-OUTPUT.md file~~
+- [ ] Experiment with various API parameters (chunk size, model, temperature, custom instructions etc.)
+- [ ] Add an analysis and comparison of the model outputs
+- [ ] (misc) Fetch correct title of HN Posting (can get updated by HN Moderators, even after days)

 ### Directories created